-Brazil is of course enormous, and the sheer size of the country would make seeing it in depth as a long, and well planned commitment – totally worth it of course.
+Brazil is, of course, enormous, and the sheer size of the country would make seeing it in depth a long, and well-planned commitment – totally worth it of course.
 But just having a sip, a taste of one of it’s many regions would be utterly satisfying.
-Here, you’ll find world renowned Rio de Janeiro, the largest river in the world – the Amazon, the worlds largest waterfall – Iguassu (or Iguazu), cobblestoned colonial streets adorned with old bell-towers, and of course a long, long coastline of idyllic beaches.
+Here, you’ll find world-renowned Rio de Janeiro, the largest river in the world – the Amazon, the world’s largest waterfall – Iguassu (or Iguazu), cobblestoned colonial streets adorned with old bell-towers, and of course a long, long coastline of idyllic beaches.

 There are definitely a lot of ways to see Brazil, but as a travel company we often first suggest 1 very popular route, which can either be pulled apart, or taken as a whole – The Best of Brazil.
 There’s really no point in considering your land arrangements without knowing how flights will work into your itinerary, and the Best of Brazil includes flights too, giving you a good sense of how to stitch a trip together.
 At 10 days long, this is one ultimate introduction to South America’s largest country.
 You’ll visit several of the continent’s highlights including Iguassu Falls, historic Salvador and magical Rio de Janeiro.